ministryofjustice/security-guidance/docs/remote-working.md

 ## Key points

--   Be professional, and help keep MOJ information and resources safe and secure at all times.
+-   Be professional, and help keep Ministry of Justice \(MOJ\) information and resources safe and secure at all times.

 -   Think about where you are working, for example - can other people or family see what you are working on?
 Be thoughtful about information privacy.